-\square Original Report plus \square Final Report
+□ Original Report plus □ Final Report

 Select both Original Report and Final Report if ALL of the information requested is known and can be provided at the time the initial report is filed, including final property damage costs and apparent failure cause information.
-Selecting both these types of reports will indicate that further information is not expected to be forthcoming through a Supplemental Report.
-If, however, for some reason new, updated, and/or corrected information becomes available unexpectedly, the operator is to still file a Supplemental Report indicating such and explaining the circumstances in PART H - Narrative Description of the Incident.
+If new, updated, and/or corrected information becomes available, you are still able to file a Supplemental Report.